 Before publishing your article, a publisher will ask you to sign an agreement.
-A typical section of that agreement will address these copyrights, saying what rights you will retain (if any) and what rights you will transfer to the publisher (if any).
-When you transfer your rights, that can restrict what you as the author are allowed to do with your work.
+A typical section of that agreement will address these copyrights, stating what rights you will retain (if any) and what rights you will transfer to the publisher (if any).
+When you transfer your rights, you may restrict what you as the author are allowed to do with your work.

 Some rights you may want to retain include the ability to: